felselva/swfw/REFERENCE.md

 };
 ```

-The types `struct swfw_context` and `struct swfw_window` are used in the context initialization and creation of the window.
+The structures `swfw_context` and `swfw_window` are used in the context initialization and creation of the window.

 ## Functions